cbarrick/toys/docs/guides/datasets.rst

 :Row: The value at ``dataset[i]`` is called the |ith| row of the dataset.
 Each row must be a sequence of arrays and/or scalars, and each array may be of different shape.

 :Column: The positions in a row are called the columns.
-Columns are either **feature columns** or **target columns**.

-:Supervised: A supervised dataset has at least two columns where the last column is a **target column** rather than a feature column.
+:Supervised: A supervised dataset has at least two columns where the last column is designated as the **target column**, and the rest as **feature columns**.
+In unsupervised datasets, all are considered feature columns.

 :Feature: The data in any one feature column of a row is called a feature of that row.